brittanyrw/emojiscreen/docs/card_overview.md

 Follow the checklist below when working on adding a card.
 This will help you double check that you have everything you need to have your Pull Request approved.

+- [ ] 👍 You have checked the [Issues](https://github.com/brittanyrw/emojiscreen/issues?q=is%3Aopen+is%3Aissue+label%3A%22add+emojis%22) and have gotten approval to add a movie or show to the project.
 - [ ] 🔎 Have searched the `movies.js`, `musicals.js` or `tv.js` files in the `data` folder and `Pull Requests` to make sure that you are not adding a duplicate.
 - [ ] 🖍️ Place the new show(s) or movie(s) in alphabetical order based on title.
 If the show or movie starts with 'the', then use the second word to alphabetize.
 - [ ] 🌈 There is a single year under `year`.